CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 ### Design
-For this feature, the HTTP method is GET which would use filter to sort the current list of classes by set of avaliable attributes.
-There are multiple possible parameters as the attributes of different classes varies, which could potentially be GPA level, teacher names, semester credits, which campus the class is avaliable on, etc. The status code of the request will return "200 OK" if all parameters are met.
-The response would contain a JSON list of classes that would sort the list of classes currently viewed by the client by a desired attributed through their parameter selection.
+* The HTTP method is GET which would use filter to sort the current list of classes by a set of avaliable attirbutes
+* The parameters for this feature would be a list of different attributes that pertain to classes such as GPA level, teacher names, semester credits, campus availability, etc.
+* There is no body required in the invocation of this feature
+* The status code would be "200 OK" if compiled properly
+* The response would contain a JSON-formatted list of classes that would be sorted by the aforementioned attribute in their parameter selection

 ### QA